PLEASE NOTE: Some folks have had an issue with this tutorial. While we revisit the pattern, please check the comments for tweaks to make.

 * This amount of fabric will work for most dogs.
 If you have a tiny dog, you’ll have quite a bit left over, and if you have a very large dog, you’ll need to get more.
 My philosophy is that it’s always better to err on the side of having too much fabric than not enough.

 Step 1: Make the Pattern for Your Custom Dog Coat

 Dogs are all shapes and sizes, so we’re going to custom-make a pattern—it sounds complicated, but I promise it’s a breeze!
 It’s the best way to make sure the coat fits your dog beautifully.
 And I made a printable for you to make the process even simpler.

 First, you need some measurements.
 Get out your measuring tape, and measure the spots on your dog to fill in the printable.
-Write all those down in the spaces provided.
+I recommend being generous with your measuring—don’t make the measuring tape too tight.
+I sewed with a 3/8″ seam allowance here and didn’t add it to my pattern because I knew I measured loosely.
+Dogs fluctuate in weight just like humans do, so it’s nice to have a little bit of space to be able to adjust.
+Write all those measurements down in the spaces provided.

 Next, using the measurements you just took, recreate the shape at the bottom of the printable to scale on a large sheet of pattern paper, wrapping paper, newsprint, or any other large sheet of paper.
 This shape will look very boxy.